 * Refine colours with your key pieces

-I also wanted to take a pair of Palazzo Trousers; more functional in hot climates for evenings with tons of mozzies, than the dress I packed last time.
-The pair I bought, were navy with coral & pink flowers with a hint of tan pattern.
+I also wanted to take a pair of Palazzo Trousers; more functional in hot climates for evenings with tons of mozzies (especially more so than the dress I packed last time).
+The pair I bought, were navy with coral & pink flowers with a hint of gold pattern.

-Therefore I reduced the choice of colours for the tops I would take, to coral & pinks only to be sure they went with both the trousers & reversable skirt.
+Therefore I reduced the choice of colours for the tops I would take, to coral & pinks only, to be sure they went with both the trousers & reversible skirt.

 Be sure to pack plenty of neutral colours as these go with all items.
-I packed a pair neutral trousers & 2 x shorts (in browns) & a cardi (tan/brown) for cooler places.
+I packed a pair neutral trousers (brown) & 2 x shorts (in tan & brown) & a cardi (tan) for cooler places.